Adecoagro S.A. research snapshot

 AGRO AI Stock Analysis

 AGRO AI stock analysis reads Adecoagro as a complex South American agribusiness with vertically integrated farming, sugar and ethanol milling, fertilizer production, and dairy operations across Argentina, Brazil, and Uruguay.
-At the July 12, 2026 data cutoff, AGRO traded near $10.31 with an independently verified market capitalization of about $1.47 billion.
-The setup is unusually hard to value because trailing EPS is only $0.02, the company carries substantial debt relative to equity, and the controlling shareholder is Tether Investments, which acquired the company in May 2025.
+At the August 3, 2026 data cutoff, AGRO closed at $9.97 on July 31, 2026 with an independently verified market capitalization of about $1.44 billion.
+The setup is unusually hard to value because trailing EPS is only about $0.02 to $0.12 depending on the accounting treatment, the company carries roughly $2.2 billion in debt against $229.5 million of cash, and the controlling shareholder is Tether Investments, which acquired the company in May 2025.
 AGRO operates substantial land holdings, eight sugarcane mills, fertilizer plants, and a dairy franchise, but the income statement shows minimal net income after interest, depreciation, and FX impacts.
-The AGRO AI stock forecast uses scenarios that reflect the underlying earnings power of the farming and industrial assets, not the depressed trailing earnings.
+The AGRO AI stock forecast uses an EV/EBITDA scenario frame because it reflects the operating earning power of the farming and industrial assets better than the depressed trailing earnings.

 Current price